pi-ra/beesy-issue-tracker/docs/TROUBLESHOOT.md

-# Beesy: Troubleshooting Guide
+# Beesy: Troubleshooting Common Issues

-If you are facing some issue with the extension, you may rectify the same this guide:
+If the issue you're experiencing is not listed here, please report it on our bug tracker [here](https://github.com/pi-ra/beesy-issue-tracker/issues/new?labels=bug&template=bug_report.yml&title=).

 ### Recording download failed